pingcap/docs-cn/transaction-overview.md

 # Transactions

-TiDB supports distributed transactions using either [pessimistic](/pessimistic-transaction.md) or [optimistic](/optimistic-transaction.md) transaction models.
-Starting from TiDB 3.0.8, TiDB uses the pessimistic transaction model by default.
+TiDB supports distributed transactions using either [pessimistic](/pessimistic-transaction.md) or [optimistic](/optimistic-transaction.md) transaction mode.
+Starting from TiDB 3.0.8, TiDB uses the pessimistic transaction mode by default.

 This document introduces commonly used transaction-related statements, explicit and implicit transactions, isolation levels, lazy check for constraints, and transaction sizes.